 Foreign corporations - If you are a foreign corporation, you must observe the same filing requirements as U.S. domestic corporations.
 For Illinois purposes, you should report the taxable income you are reporting for federal purposes under IRC Sections 881 through 885.
-You must use only the domestic factor information regarding sales

-IL-1120 Instructions (R-01/16) Page 1 of 18 information in the "everywhere" denominator when apportioning business income to Illinois.
+You must use only the domestic factor information regarding sales information in the "everywhere" denominator when apportioning business income to Illinois.
 If you are a foreign corporation that is a member of a unitary business group, see Illinois Schedule UB and instructions for information about filing requirements.